 - Both support offering multiple versions of PHP if the administrator/reseller permits it.

-- End-user accounts can be assigned a variety of unique looks via themes.
+- End-user accounts can be assigned different looks via different available styles.

 - cPanel and InterWorx both support the end user interface in many different languages.